caariasr/bigdata/README.md

 Intead of carlos use your own name.
 Or in desktop fter you make a commit, on the top it should be an arrow and next to it should say push.

 8. Now you can go to https://github.com/caariasr/bigdata.git and make a pull request.

+## Getting the most recent version of the file

+### When you already made changes

+If you have changes to the .Rmd file but you want to have the most recent verion of the file (Let's you started working an hour ago but 5 minutes there was a pull request approved and you want that version)
+This are the steps:

+1. Commit your changes issuing
+`git commit -am "Some text"`

+2. Issue the following command to get all commits from other people BEHIND your commits `git pull --rebase origin master`

+3. Now you have the most updated version + your local changes, you can either continue working or push your work for pull request.